 Our water system makes every effort to provide you with safe and pure drinking water.
-To improve the quality of the water delivered to you, we treat it with potassium hydroxide for corrosion control.
+To improve the quality of the water delivered to you, potassium hydroxide is added to the water to increased the pH and neutralize the water.
+This will help to minimize corrosion and assist in the reduction or eliminate of lead and copper in the water.
 The water quality of our system is constantly monitored by us and the MassDEP to determine if any future treatment may be required.